 The Investigating Officer should not conduct joint interviews, as it is important that each witness gives their own account.
-An interviewee may have a friend or other person present, but not another witness and those present should be asked to keep the information confidential.
+The Member or complainant may have a friend or other person present, but not another witness and those present should be asked to keep the information confidential.
 Where necessary, the Investigating Officer will ensure that the interviewee is accompanied by an appropriate person.
+Witnesses other than the complainant and Member will not normally be entitled to be accompanied.
+If the interviewee is accompanied, the Investigating Officer may have another officer present to take notes.